How to Apply

 • topics of interest to you and how they fit with the lab's wider research interests (see above for advice on how to write a proposal)

-Lastly, please note that as the deadline to applications gets closer, we often recieve dozens of emails each day from prospective applicants, and do not have the capacity to reply to everyone (we also need to spend some time doing research!).
+Lastly, please note that as the deadline to applications gets closer, we often receive dozens of emails each day from prospective applicants, and do not have the capacity to reply to everyone (we also need to spend some time doing research!).
 Please do not think a lack of response to mean you shouldn't apply.
 If you have a broader query about the process (i.e. not a question about the group specifically), please email the Graduate Admissions Office instead of us: you will be far more likely to get a reply!

 We wish all candidates the best of luck in the application process.